vasetrendafilov/robot-simulation/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* [fundamentals-of-robotics](https://gitlab.com/feeit-freecourseware/fundamentals-of-robotics) as the base for this project
+* [fundamentals-of-robotics](https://gitlab.com/feeit-freecourseware/fundamentals-of-robotics) used as a base for creating a modular arm and calculating DH matrix
-* [DH2Urdf](https://akintokinematics.com/automatic-urdf-generation-from-dh-parameters/) improvement on this project
+* [DH2Urdf](https://akintokinematics.com/automatic-urdf-generation-from-dh-parameters/) improvement on DH to urdf conversion
 * [melfa_robot](https://github.com/tork-a/melfa_robot) copied and changed urdf to work with Mitsubishi RV-2F-Q arm

 <!-- LICENSE -->